brianhaferkamp/basketball-game/README.md

 ## Game Play

+This game requires two d10 dice to play.
+I've built a virtual dice roller and time keeper for the game that you're free to use on any device or computer: https://cdpn.io/pen/debug/WNzRGez/706d5aa477cf55f1c8e5e103880a2f8d

 You can have a traditional tip off by rolling to see who gets the ball.
 I like to use

 1-50 = Visitors\